ietf-scim-wg/draft-ietf-scim-use-cases/draft-ietf-scim-use-cases-reloaded-02.md

  The Resource Manager (RM) can also assume the roles of Resource Creator (RC) and Resource Updater (RU), where some or all of the SCIM Resource Object (SRO) or some of their SCIM Resource Object Attribute (SROA) are created locally.
 These kinds of deployments are very common in greenfield deployments.

 #### Single-Tenant Resource Manager (RM)
- Single-Tenant Resrouce Manager are tipically Identity Manager (IdM) that are on-premises, where the upStream is tipically also on-premise but the Downstream can iether be on-premise, Cloud or hybrid application.
+ Single-Tenant resource Manager are typically Identity Manager (IdM) that are on-premises, where the upStream is typically also on-premise but the Downstream can either be on-premise, Cloud or hybrid application.

 ##### Single-Tenant Resource Manager that is the SCIM Server